 Each member participates based on their qualifying gross salary earned, excluding overtime.
-There is no cap on the qualifying gross salary earned, subject to Internal Revenue Service (IRS) limitations on compensation.
+There is no cap on the qualifying gross salary earned, subject to IRS limitations on compensation.
 Only employers contribute to the HISP.
-For 2018, state agency employers contributed 16.5% on all salary.
+For 2019, state agency employers contributed 16.5% on all salary.

-Contributions to OPERS for the HISP by the Senate for year ended June 30, 2018, were approximately \$77,000.
+Contributions to OPERS for the HISP by the Senate were approximately \$83,000 and \$77,000 for years ended June 30, 2019 and 2018, respectively.

-OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB
+OPEB (Asset) Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB

+At June 30, 2019, the Senate reported a liability for its proportionate share of the net OPEB asset.
+The net OPEB asset was measured as of June 30, 2018, and the total OPEB asset used to calculate the net OPEB asset was determined by an actuarial valuation as of July 1, 2018.
 At June 30, 2018, the Senate reported a liability for its proportionate share of the net OPEB liability.
 The net OPEB liability was measured as of June 30, 2017, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of July 1, 2017.
-The Senate's proportion of the net OPEB liability was based on the Senate's contributions received by OPERS relative to the total contributions received by OPERS for all participating employers as of June 30, 2017.
-Based upon this information, the Senate's proportion was 0.46066018%.
+The Senate's proportion of the net OPEB asset and the net OPEB liability was based on the Senate's contributions received by OPERS relative to the total contributions received by OPERS for all participating employers as of June 30, 2018 and 2017, respectively.
+Based upon this information, the Senate's proportion for June 30, 2019 and 2018, was 0.44819950% and 0.46066018%, respectively.

-For the year ended June 30, 2018, the Senate recognized OPEB expense related to the HISP of \$131,762.
-At June 30, 2018, the Senate reported deferred outflows of resources and deferred inflows of resources related to the HISP from the following sources:
+For the years ended June 30, 2019 and 2018, the Senate recognized OPEB expense related to the HISP of \$9,802 and \$131,762, respectively.
+At June 30, 2019 and 2018, the Senate reported deferred outflows of resources and deferred inflows of resources related to the HISP from the following sources:

-Deferr red Outflows Deferred Inflows
+Deferred Outflows Deferred Inflows

-of I Resources of Resources
+of Resources of Resources

-2018
+2019

 Differences between expected and

-actual experience \$ - 65,037
+actual experience \$ - 91,192

-Changes in assumptions 42,976 -
+Changes in assumptions 33,998 -

 Net difference between projected and

-actual earnings on OPEB investments - 56,937
+actual earnings on OPEB investments - 53,786

+Changes in proportion - 2,540

 The Senate contributions subsequent to

-the measurement date 76,773
+the measurement date 82,876

-\$ 119,749 121,974
+\$ 116,874 147,518